 Separation and Divorce

 Realising that you have serious doubts about your relationship can be a stressful and upsetting time, especially if one of you wishes to end the relationship instead of seeking a way forward together.
-Couple relationships can often be complex, and there can be a delicate balance between what’s right for the individual and what’s needed for the relationship to flourish.
+Relationships can often be complex, and there can be a delicate balance between what’s right for the individual and what’s needed for the relationship to flourish.

 Sometimes an individual’s development within the relationship leads to personal growth that can change the couple dynamic – and in some cases lead to the relationship breaking down.
 Sometimes relationships may fizzle out due to couples drifting apart over time, and beginning to take each other for granted.
 Or sometimes relationships may splinter through violence, addiction or extra-marital affairs.
 For some, this may mean that one or both agree to separate or divorce.